Lukas-Netz/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 [[DGH+18]](#DGH+18),
 [[KMS+18]](#KMS+18)
 describe a methodology to test system requirements automatically.
-Our method is realized for a variant of SysML activity diagrams and statecharts.
+Our method is realized for a variant of SysML activity diagrams and state charts.
 The modeling languages are tailored towards testing automotive software and automatic test case derivation and applying a model transformation to automatically derive executable test cases.